liuzihe02/RDPO/README.md

    - Edit the `dataset_info.json` file to reflect the data structure (I should have already done this)
 2. Train
    - Edit the corresponding `yaml` files in `train/scripts` to use `LLaMA-Factory` for training
-   - Once done, run the corresponding bash script like `train/scripts/train-qwen2.5-0.5b-genrm-dpo/train.sh`
+   - Once done, navigate to the corresponding folder like `train/scripts/train-qwen2.5-0.5b-genrm-dpo` and run the corresponding bash script like `train/scripts/train-qwen2.5-0.5b-genrm-dpo/train.sh`
 3. Eval
    - We modify the Qwen eval scripts to evaluate our checkpoints on the MATH-500 dataset
    - Run `train/validation/rdpo_validate.sh` and modify where the checkpoints are stored accordingly
+   - If you face issues with `latex2sympy`, this is probably due to `antlr`.
+Uninstall `latex2sympy` and reinstall it again; it should use the correct version of `antlr` now.

 ---